0xGval/tweets-chart-overlay/README.md

    ```

 3. Set up environment variables:
-   - Copy `.env.sample` to `.env` in both frontend and backend directories
+   - Copy `sample.env` to `.env` in both frontend and backend directories
    - Fill in the required values in each `.env` file

 4. Start the backend server: